Dear Seniors,

 From India, Calcutta

-Such an alien unrecognized union cannot espouse industrial dispute pertaining to the said bipartite settlement arrived at neither under section 2(k) of the ID Act nor it has locus standi to pursue the cause.
+Such an alien, unrecognized union cannot espouse an industrial dispute pertaining to the bipartite settlement arrived at, neither under section 2(k) of the ID Act nor does it have locus standi to pursue the cause.

 Sushil